app.speqqle has all the functions you need for the analysis of your spectroscopic data!

 A special feature of app.speqqle is the multianalysis of more than one experiment at the same time.
 If you have, for example, data from an ellipsometry and a transmission experiment on the same sample, you can fit both at the same time to increase the precision of your result.)

-Do you want to analyze not only one spectrum but an entire data set?
+Do you want to analyse not only one spectrum but an entire data set?

-With the loop functionality of app.speqqle you can repeat the analysis defined for one spectrum for other spectra as many times as you like.
+With the batch functionality of app.speqqle you can repeat the analysis defined for one spectrum for other spectra as many times as needed.